flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 # Development Environment

-## Required Software, Tools and libraries
+## Required Software, Tools, and libraries

 ### Git and GitHub